 Stepan Co. was founded in 1932 and at the outset, it sold only one product; a chemical to keep dust down on Illinois' country roads.
-Since that time it has grown to manufacture basic and intermediate chemicals, with surfactants making up the lion's share of total revenue.
-The company has a market cap of \$2B and should do \$2B+ in revenue this year.
+Since that time, it has grown to manufacture basic and intermediate chemicals, with surfactants making up most of its total revenue.
+The company has a market cap of \$2 billion and should do \$2 billion in revenue this year.